rtm223/RTMSDF/Acknowledgements.md

 # Acknoledgements
 This project is partially based upon or adapted from various other people's work, reproduced under the following licenses

-## Inigo Quilez SDF Resources
+## Inigo Quilez's SDF Resources
 > [Inigo Quilez](https://www.patreon.com/inigoquilez) on Patreon, https://iquilezles.org/

 The SDF visualizations I use (including those in the main banner images) are based upon the ones that Inigo regualrly uses on [Shadertoy](https://www.shadertoy.com/playlist/MXdSRf).
-I have adaped them to have some additional readability around the isolines, but the core largely remains the same.
+I have adaped them to have some additional readability for the isolines, but the core largely remains the same.
 It is a very good visualization, after all

 ### **License:** MIT